markelca/clapi.nvim/README.md

 - Identify protected members available to subclasses
 - Distinguish between implementation details and interface contracts

-clapi.nvim solves this by providing a complete picture of your class interfaces, making proper API design and navigation significantly easier.
+clapi.nvim solves this by providing a complete picture of your class interface (or <ins>Cl</ins>ass <ins>API</ins>, making proper API design and navigation significantly easier.

 ---